mchaver/mchaver.com/tutorials/posts/haskell/attoparsec/2016-05-10-parse-data-in-variable-order-part-1.md

   first <- parseName <|> parsePhone
 ```

 The problem is how do we distinguish between a name and a phone?
-They both return Text so in terms of types they look the same.
-We need to give them unique constructors of the same type so we can match on the type and choose an action based on the previous type.
+They both return `Text` so in terms of types they look the same.
+A simple solution is to create a sum type that can represnt a name or a phone, then we can type match the parse result.

 ```haskell
 data PersonItem = NameResult Text | PhoneResult Text